stonedpebbles/tictactoe/README.md

+Steps:
+Make sure you have a recent version of Node.js installed.
+Follow the installation instructions to create a new project.

+npm install -g create-react-app create-react-app demo

+cd demo

+npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>